aidswidjaja/study/index.md

 ### What do you have here?

-We've got a few things on this website including:
+I've got a few things on this website including:
 - Study notes
 - Cheat sheets
 - Practice papers